Overview

 Risk factors

 Heavy alcohol use and gallstones are risk factors for pancreatitis, and pancreatitis is a risk factor for pseudocysts.
-Abdominal injury is also a risk factor for pseudocysts.
+Abdominal injury also is a risk factor for pseudocysts.

 Prevention